-In late 1965, station manager Bill Josey Sr. began weekly live remote broadcasts from The Club Seville at the Sheraton Crest Inn on Austin's Town Lake.
-The lucrative broadcasts, for which The Sheraton paid a commercial fee, regularly featured the Kings IV, the Club Seville's house band with whom Club manager Don Dean did an occasional turn at vocals, punctuated by a regular stream of guest artists, including the Lee Arlano Trio, Bach-Yen, and Fran Nelson, all of whom would eventually record for the Joseys' Sonobeat Records.
+In late 1966, station manager Bill Josey Sr. began weekly live remote broadcasts from Club Seville at then Wilbur Clark's Crest Hotel on Austin's Town Lake.
+The lucrative broadcasts, for which the Crest Hotel paid a commercial fee, regularly featured The Kings IV and The Michael Stevens IV, the rotating house bands with whom Club manager Don Dean did an occasional turn at vocals, punctuated by a regular stream of guest artists, including the Lee Arlano Trio, Bach-Yen, and Fran Nelson, all of whom would eventually record for the Joseys' Sonobeat Records.
 The remotes were broadcast using a two-microphone mixer – one mike for Bill Sr. to announce and the other to capture the band's performance – connected to a special direct phone line back to KAZZ's studio in the Perry Brooks Building.
-While KAZZ's live remote broadcasts from the Club Seville focused on jazz and pop, very soon other Austin live music venues also were featured on KAZZ remote broadcasts.
-Among the first of the rock venues to sign on was the New Orleans Old World Night Club, but the earliest weekly broadcasts from the New Orleans Club featured jazz stylist Ernie Mae Miller at the piano bar and were hosted by Bill Sr. Later, Rim took over hosting the New Orleans Club broadcasts when acts like the 13th Floor Elevators began to push out the club's pop vocal and Dixieland jazz acts.
+While KAZZ's live remote broadcasts from Club Seville focused on jazz and pop, very soon other Austin live music venues also were featured on KAZZ remote broadcasts.
+Among the first of the rock venues to sign on was New Orleans Old World Night Club, but the earliest weekly broadcasts from the New Orleans Club featured jazz stylist Ernie Mae Miller at the piano bar and were hosted by Bill Sr. Later, Rim took over hosting the New Orleans Club broadcasts when acts like the 13th Floor Elevators began to push out the club's pop vocal and Dixieland jazz acts.

-Other night clubs to sign on for KAZZ live remote broadcasts included the Club Saracen, the Jade Room, and the Eleventh Door, where in 1966 Rim infamously broadcast a pre-Big Brother and the Holding Company Janis Joplin; throughout the hour-long broadcast, Rim had to constantly and quickly cover for Janis' proclivity to curse uninhibitedly between songs.
+Other night clubs to sign on for KAZZ live remote broadcasts included Club Saracen, Jade Room, and The Eleventh Door, where in 1966 Rim infamously broadcast a pre-Big Brother and the Holding Company Janis Joplin; throughout the hour-long broadcast, Rim had to constantly and quickly cover for Janis' proclivity to curse uninhibitedly between songs.
 During this era, any profanity broadcast over the air would get a station a stiff FCC fine.
 It was that broadcast of Janis that forced KAZZ to install a five second tape delay on all future live remote broadcasts.
-John Jay soon took over the live remotes from the 11th Door, broadcasting performances by such luminary Texas folk and blues artists as Allen Damron (who also managed Austin's Chequered Flag folk club), Carolyn Hester, and Mance Lipscomb.
+John Jay soon took over the live remotes from The Eleventh Door, broadcasting performances by such luminary Texas folk and blues artists as Allen Damron (who also managed Austin's Chequered Flag folk cabaret), Carolyn Hester, and Mance Lipscomb.
 Broadcasting all these Central Texas artists, meeting their managers, and connecting with club owners and managers began Rim thinking about starting a local record company.

 In February 1967, Rim hosted KAZZ's broadcast of a hot Austin-based rock group, the Sweetarts, from the Club Saracen.
 Rim had been playing the Sweetarts' Vandan Records single, So Many Times, on his program since mid-'66.
 Late in '66, Bill Sr. and Rim began planning a new record company venture.
-And in February '67, KAZZ chief engineer Bill Curtis completed a portable 6-channel mixer for the Joseys' nascent Sonobeat Records.
-Shortly thereafter the Joseys officially launched Sonobeat Recording Company and used KAZZ equipment – its Ampex recorders and ElectroVoice microphones – for its sessions, the first with Leo and the Prophets.
+And in February '67, KAZZ chief engineer Bill Curtis completed a portable 6-channel mixer for the Joseys.
+In May, the Joseys officially launched Sonobeat Recording Company and used KAZZ equipment – its Ampex recorders and ElectroVoice microphones – for its sessions, the first with Leo and the Prophets.
 The friendships the Joseys had made with musicians and their managers across Austin – through KAZZ's live broadcasts – seeded most of Sonobeat's recording sessions in 1967.

 The Sonobeat connection

-When the Joseys launch Sonobeat, they're still employed by KAZZ and arrange to use not just KAZZ's tape recorders and microphones for their 1967 recording sessions but also the KAZZ facilities in the Perry Brooks Building.
-The long hallway outside the KAZZ studio and office provides a natural echo chamber for vocal overdubs on Sonobeat's first commercial release by the Sweetarts, on its third by Don Dean, and it's fifth by The Thingies.
-Near the end of 1967, the KAZZ reception room, emptied of furniture, serves as a makeshift recording studio for Sonobeat's string, harpsicord, and vocal overdubs on Lavender Hill Express' first Sonobeat single.
-But shortly following the Lavender Hill Express overdub sessions, the Joseys will have to find alternate sources of recording equipment and facilities.
+When the Joseys launched Sonobeat, they were still employed by KAZZ and arranged to use not just KAZZ's tape recorders and microphones for their 1967 recording sessions but also the KAZZ facilities in the Perry Brooks Building.
+The long hallway outside the KAZZ studio and office provided a natural echo chamber for vocal overdubs on Sonobeat's first commercial release by the Sweetarts, on its third by Don Dean, and it's fifth by The Thingies.
+Near the end of 1967, the KAZZ reception room, emptied of furniture, served as a makeshift recording studio for Sonobeat's string, harpsicord, and vocal overdubs on Lavender Hill Express' first Sonobeat single.
+But shortly following the Lavender Hill Express overdub sessions, the Joseys had to find alternate sources of recording equipment and facilities.

 The end of a short era